Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Anyone who reads a book with a sense of obligation does not understand the art of reading."
+> "The sculptor produces the beautiful statue by chipping away such parts of the marble block as are not needed - it is a process of elimination."
-> — **Lin Yutang**
+> — **Elbert Hubbard**

 ---